-“We would have 2-3 meetings with each investor.
+“We would have two to three meetings with each investor.
 They would call our customers for references and push us on our revenue and operating plans.
 There was very little transparency throughout the process.
 No one would ever say no. They just said, ‘It’s not the right time for us,’ or ‘The conviction isn’t there yet.’
-We burned 4-6 weeks talking to the wrong investors.
+We burned four to six weeks talking to the wrong investors.
 It was probably one of the most frustrating moments of my professional life.”

 The Vivun team was transparent with all investors about their timeline and wanting to timebox their fundraise into a four-week window.
 They didn’t want to stagger the meetings in multiple waves, knowing this could drag out the process and give investors the upper hand by letting the market price the round.
 Instead, they focused on meeting with everyone quickly and working the round to a close.

-By September 2019, their pitch deck and ability to tell the story were top notch and several high quality investors made offers to lead the seed financing.
+By September 2019, Vivun's pitch deck and ability to tell the story were top notch and several high-quality investors made offers to lead the Seed financing.
 They had narrowed those offers down to three firms, including Unusual Ventures.
-The Vivun team had 1:1 conversations with the Partners at each of the potential firms and discussed the key terms with their attorney before they made a decision.
+The Vivun team had 1:1 conversations with the partners at each of the potential firms and discussed the key terms with their attorney before they made a decision.

 For Vivun, there were several factors they took into consideration when making their choice of which VC to partner with.
 One big concern for Vivun was the level of engagement.
 Some firms were intriguing to the Vivun team, but too structured in their approach: the Partners at these firms wanted weekly meetings, action items, retros, etc. The Vivun team was put off by the amount of structure and overhead.
 On the flip side, other firms had too little structure where they offered a check and network, but not much else.
 Matt and the team felt like they couldn’t really trust that these firms would be there when they needed help.
 They also wanted a firm that was set up to help them with the goals they had for the next 18–24 months and would be fully committed to their success.

-Matt’s advice is to find an investor with the level of engagement that is a good fit for you — there is no one size fits all when it comes to a VC partner.
+Matt’s advice is to find an investor with the level of engagement that's a good fit for you — there is no one-size-fits-all when it comes to a VC partner.
 Check with a couple of founders who have experienced that investor at the same stage so you get a sense of how much oversight there is.
 Talk to founders to understand where things weren’t always rosy, and how VCs reacted.
 Unfortunately, sometimes oversight tends to go way up when things go wrong.

 Financing terms matter and the Vivun co-founders made a list of the things that were important them, including:

 As illustrated above, there are multiple factors that might impact a founder’s decision of which investor to partner with.
 It’s not as simple as taking the biggest check handed to you.
-For Vivun, the ultimate selling point was Unusual’s Get Ahead Platform (GAP), which offered hands-on help without excessive oversight — the right level of engagement for their team.
+For Vivun, the ultimate selling point was Unusual’s Founder Services, which offered hands-on help without excessive oversight — the right level of engagement for their team.